Bounds on Multigraded Regularity: Introduction

 \begin{thm:powers} There exists a degree $\aa\in\Pic X$, depending only on $I$, such that for each integer $n>0$ and each pair of degrees $\qq_1,\qq_2\in\Pic X$ satisfying $\qq_1\geq\deg f_i\geq\qq_2$ for all generators $f_i$ of $I$, we have

 \end{thm:powers}

 It is worth emphasizing that our result holds over smooth projective toric varieties with arbitrary Picard rank.
 Indeed, toric varieties of higher Picard rank introduce a wrinkle that is not present in existing asymptotic results on Castelnuovo--Mumford regularity: in general there are infinitely many possible regularity regions compatible with two given bounds.
 (In contrast, when $\Pic X=\Z$, inner and outer bounds correspond to upper and lower bounds, respectively, with only finitely many integers between each pair.)
-Nevertheless, since multigraded regularity is invariant under positive translation by $\Nef X$, an outer bound in the shape of the nef cone cannot contain an infinite expanding chain of regularity regions.

-Surprisingly, we will see in Example~\ref{ex:not-fg} that even on a Hirzebruch surface $X$ the regularity of a finitely generated module may not be contained in the union of finitely many translates of $\Nef X$.
-In the case of powers of ideals, however, the absence of torsion over $S$ implies that the regularity has finitely many minimal elements.
-More generally, in Theorem~\ref{thm:reg-M-fg} we construct a nef-shaped outer bound determined by the degrees of generators of a torsion-free module (see the figure in Example~\ref{ex:regularity-module}).
-We use the idea that if the truncation $M_{\geq\dd}$ is not generated in a single degree $\dd$ then $M$ is not $\dd$-regular (see Theorem~\ref{thm:reg-S-fg} for a simpler case).

-\begin{thm:reg-M-fg} Let $M$ be a finitely generated graded torsion-free $S$-module with $\widetilde M\neq 0$.
-Then $\reg M$ is contained in a translate of $\Nef X$.
-In particular, $\reg M$ has finitely many minimal elements. \end{thm:reg-M-fg}

-It remains an interesting problem to characterize modules with torsion whose regularity is contained in a translate of $\Nef X$.
-Note that the regularity of a finitely generated module is always contained in a translate of $\Eff X$ (see Proposition~\ref{prop:eff-bound}).
-In fact, the existence of a module whose regularity contains infinitely many minimal elements is a consequence of the difference between the effective and nef cones of $X$.
-This possibility highlights a theme from \cite{bruceCrantonhellerSayrafi21,berkeschKleinLoperYang22} that algebraic properties which coincide over projective spaces can diverge in higher Picard rank.